 For more information on preparing for release, please see the Release Process

-Any type of discount above 20%, whether a curated feature spot, a weeklong deal, or a custom configured discount will trigger a notification e-mail to users with your game on their wishlist.
+- Any type of discount at or above 20%, whether a curated feature spot, a weeklong deal, or a custom configured discount

-Discounts must, at a minimum, effect the lowest priced package for a game.
+- Discounts must, at a minimum, affect the lowest priced package for a game.
 For example, if you have a $20 Regular and $30 Deluxe package for your game, just discounting the the Deluxe package would not trigger wishlist notification e-mails, you would also need to discount the Regular package.

-Discounts must be over 8 hours in duration, and may not be over one week old.
+- Discounts must be over 8 hours in duration

 For more information on discounts, please see the Discounting